FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The Age Filter is used to only report devices the AP has received an update (either BLE advertisement or scan response) in the configured time.
 For instance, if the age filter is set to 30 seconds, only devices which have been heard in the last 30 seconds will be reported.
 If there is a device that received an update 45 seconds before, this device will not be reported.
 The default value for this field is “0”, which corresponds to the age filter being disabled.
 This field accepts integer values from 30 to 3600, and the units are seconds.

 -   ***BLE Vendor Filter***
-The BLE Vendor Filter allows to input either [Bluetooth SIG Vendor IDs](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/) or freeform vendor name strings, which will be used to filter the devices being reported.
+The BLE Vendor Filter allows to input [Bluetooth SIG Vendor IDs](https://www.bluetooth.com/specifications/assigned-numbers/company-identifiers/) and/or freeform vendor name strings, which will be used to filter the devices being reported.
 If this is configured, the only devices that will be reported are the devices that match the configured Vendor ID or Vendor Name.
+The vendor ID is a 2-byte hexadecimal value preceding with 0x in 0xABCD format.
+The vendor name is a string that can be either a full vendor name (example:Aruba) or a substring of the actual vendor name (example:Aru) and can be case-insensitive.
+The vendor filter accepts up to five combinations of vendor names or vendorIDs separated by commas, for example:
+    -   Aruba,Favendo,HanVit,SoluM,ABB
+    -   0xABCD,0xBCDE,0xCDEF,0xDEF0,0xEF01
+    -   Aruba,0xABCD,Favendo,0xBCDE,HanVit

+    If more than one vendor name or vendorID is configured, then any of the matching vendor names or vendorIDs in the vendor filter is applied.
+A device is reported only if the vendor data or vendor name field is not empty and matches the vendor information configured.
+If the vendor field is not populated for the devices, the IoT devices are reported because there is not matching vendor filter in the IoT transport profile.

 -   ***UUID Filter (iBeacon)***
 A list of UUIDs to filter the devices included in the reports.
 Applies only to iBeacon devices.